SecondNewtonLaw/Global-Functions-Documentation/Libraries/Scripts.md

 ## loadstring

 Compiles the given string, and returns it runnable in a function.
+The environment must become `unsafe` after this function is called due to it allowing the modification of globals uncontrollably (see [setfenv](https://create.roblox.com/docs/reference/engine/globals/LuaGlobals#setfenv)/[getfenv](https://create.roblox.com/docs/reference/engine/globals/LuaGlobals#getfenv) documentation [*Enable Deprecated Functions to View them*])

 ```luau
 function loadstring<A...>(src: string, chunkname: string?): ((A...) -> any | nil, string?)